Dylan Moore Player Props: Mariners vs. Orioles

-The Seattle Mariners, including Dylan Moore (.483 on-base percentage in past 10 games, 164 points above season-long percentage), take on starter Cole Irvin and the Baltimore Orioles at T-Mobile Park, Saturday at 9:40 PM ET.
+On Sunday, Dylan Moore (.419 on-base percentage in past 10 games, 104 points above season-long percentage) and the Seattle Mariners play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 4:10 PM ET.

-In his previous game, he reached base in his only plate appearance against the Padres.
+In his previous game he had a one-hit performance (1-for-4) against the Orioles.

 Dylan Moore Game Info & Props vs. the Orioles